mcello23/cypress-amazon/README.md

 cy.title().should('be.equal', 'Amazon.es: compra online de electrónica, libros, deporte, hogar, moda y mucho más.')
 > And then, I validate that Amazon.es is the correct website we're located, which it works through the `.should('be.equal')` function

-**Second test case - Searches for a Nespresso product and adds it to the cart**:
+## Second test case - Searches for a Nespresso product and adds it to the cart:

 it('Searches for a Nespresso product and adds it to the cart', function() {
 > It enters Amazon.es with the beforeEach() function